ACT, egta and EBU invite you to celebrate World Television Day!

 In 1996, the United Nations General Assembly proclaimed November 21 as World Television Day, “in recognition of the increasing impact television has on decision-making by alerting world attention to conflicts and threats to peace and security and its potential role in sharpening the focus on other major issues, including economic and social issues.”

-Read the UN Resolution »
+Read more on UN website »

 Join the initiative …